AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/README.md

 In addition, many of the standards we want to enforce could be verified automatically with a static analysis tool.
 This repository assumes the `GNATcheck` tool will be used.
-Most of the standards specify the specific rule that would be used to verify compliance.
+Most of the standards contain the specific rule that would be used to verify compliance.

 This README file contains instructions on how to customize content